FAQs - Teach in South Korea

 1-2 months after arrival, we’ll invite all participants (public and private) to Seoul for a weekend, our CIEE Seminar in Seoul!
 We'll provide hotel, meals, train tickets for distant teachers, and an opportunity to meet fellow participants and CIEE staff.
 We'll have discussions about successes and challenges so far, and share tips and strategies on how to get the most out of your experience.

 South Korea periodically finds itself in the headlines because of posturing by its northern neighbor, but in reality it has enjoyed peace and stability for over 65 years since fighting ended in the Korean war.
 At CIEE, we use our international connections and resources to monitor safety and security in all of our destinations, relying on public and non-public information sources.
 At this time, we are confident that South Korea is a safe country in which to live and teach, and will remain so for the foreseeable future.
 No place is completely risk-free, whether at home or abroad, and it’s important to follow common sense practices, such as not walking alone after dark, keeping your passport in a safe place, and being careful around roadways and motor vehicles.

-After a job offer, you will need to wait for their documents to be processed before buying tickets.
-This means that teachers typically buy flights 2-4 weeks before departure.
+After a job offer, you will need to wait until your visa is approved before buying tickets, since that will determine your exact travel date.
+Teachers typically buy flights 2-4 weeks before departure.

-Teachers should expect to cover the cost of their visa ($45 plus shipping for US citizens), as well as a background check (also about $45 plus shipping) and apostilled diploma copy ($15-45, depending on your US state).
-CIEE will cover the cost of one FedEx shipping label to carry your documents to South Korea, so you won’t have to worry about that!
+Teachers should expect to cover the cost of their visa ($45 plus shipping for US citizens), as well as an apostilled background check (about $80 plus shipping) and apostilled diploma copy ($20-70, depending on your US state).